 Another way to get your rewards credit card to cover the costs of checked baggage is to sign up for a card that doles out flexible travel credit.
 The Barclaycard Arrival Plus® World Elite Mastercard® is a great option among cards in this area.
 After you spend $5,000 in Net Purchases within the first 90 days of opening your account, you'll receive a one-time 70,0000 bonus miles and unlimited 2X miles on every purchase.
 With the exception of your account annual fee, redemption's for travel statement credits start at 10,000 miles for $100.00 towards any qualifying purchase of $100.00 or more made within the last 120 days.

 The same is true for the Capital One Venture Rewards Credit Card.
-Not only do you earn a large signup bonus, but you’ll get 2x miles on every purchase, every day.
+Not only do you earn a large signup bonus, but you’ll earn unlimited 2x miles on every purchase, every day.
 Since you can redeem your points for any travel expense you want (including checked baggage with an airline), this card offers utmost flexibility.

 #4: Fly airlines that don’t charge for checked bags.